transXpress/transXpress-nextflow/README.md

 ```
 Setup the mandatory 'samples.tsv' file in the assembly directory describing where to find your raw read FASTQ files.
 Reads will be pooled from all samples for a single transcriptome assembly, but expression quantification will happen on a per-sample basis.
 See the tests directory for an example of a samples file: [samples.tsv](./tests/test_nonSS-trinity/samples.tsv)

-Setup the mandatory 'species.txt' file in the directory describing which species the data comes from.
-See the tests directory for an example of a species file: [species.txt](./tests/test_nonSS-trinity/species.txt)
+Setup the mandatory 'prefix.txt' file in the directory describing which genus species the data comes from, or whichever metadata you prefer to add.
+See the tests directory for an example of a species file: [prefix.txt](./tests/test_nonSS-trinity/prefix.txt)

 Symbolically link the transxpress-nextflow code into your assembly directory
 ```